Yasminekaroui/CliCoTea/README.md

 ## Prepare datasets

-Download all datasets from Cross-Lingual Contextualised Token Embedding Alignment and Zero-Shot Cross-Lingual transfer to downstream tasks:
+Download all datasets for training the Cross-Lingual Contextualised Token Embedding Alignment and the Zero-Shot Cross-Lingual transfer to downstream tasks:
 ```bash
 bash scripts/datasets/download_datasets.sh data
 ```